-The good life is alive and well at this elegant, European-style refuge in Midtown East
+The good life is alive and well at the Kimberly Hotel, an elegant, European-style refuge in Midtown East

 The Kimberly has a second-floor fitness center, and guests can use the pool and other facilities at any New York Health & Racquet Club in Manhattan.
-From May through September, hotel guests can take a three-hour sunset or Saturday brunch cruise on the 75-foot Kimberly Yacht, owned by racquet club.
-For $30 they enjoy a buffet meal accompanied by views of the bridges crossing the East River, skyline of Lower Manhattan and Statue of Liberty.
+From May through September, hotel guests can take a three-hour sunset or Saturday brunch cruise on the 75-foot Kimberly Yacht, owned by racquet club, accompanied by views of the bridges crossing the East River, skyline of Lower Manhattan and Statue of Liberty.

 Smart, sophisticated and fun, the Kimberly Hotel makes a fine luxury choice in a city known for good living.
 For more information, visit www.kimberlyhotel.com.

 By Randy Mink

 For activity ideas on your next trip Subscribe for FREE to our newsletter.